From 24th April 2015, a Standard Visitor Visa route was created to consolidate the following existing routes:

 They should each use the documents listed above.

 - You can apply for a Visit (standard) visa before travelling as above

 A person cannot hold two types of immigration permission at the same time.

-When your Tier 4 visa was granted, the 5-year visitor visa should have been cancelled with a line crossing out with “Recommend cancel without prejudice” written diagonally across the redundant visa (in red ink).
+When your Tier 4 visa was granted, your long-term (2, 3 or 5-year) visitor visa should have been cancelled with a line crossing out with “Recommend cancel without prejudice” written diagonally across the redundant visa (in red ink).

 More information can be found on the GOV website.

 However, sometimes the visa officials do forget to cancel that visa when granting your Tier 4 visa.

 In this case, your long term visitor visa would remain valid and there is no prohibition for you to travel using this visa.